openstack-archive/tripleo-docs/doc/source/install/containers_deployment/overcloud.rst

 baremetal/VM based one.
 The services deployed in the traditional baremetal overcloud are also deployed in the docker-based one.

-One obvious difference between these 2 types of deployments is that the openstack services are deployed as containers in a container runtime rather than in the host operating system.
+One obvious difference between these two types of deployments is that the Openstack services are deployed as containers in a container runtime rather than directly on the host operating system.
 This reduces the required packages in the host to the bare minimum for running the container runtime and managing the base network layer.

 Manual overcloud deployment